nvb-uy/Prominent/PACK_CHANGELOG.md

 ## What's coming next?
 - v3.0.5 - Hasturian Era's First Boss
-Coming shortly after v3.0.0, this update will add the first boss of Hasturian Era, along with the first quests leading up to it.
+Coming shortly after v3.0.0, this update will add the first boss of Hasturian Era, along with the first quests leading up to it, and Thunderwrath's Overhaul (Including Upgrade Tree).
 - v3.1.0 - Cinderstone Depths
 This update will bring the new Cinderstone Depths dimension, and for the first time in Prominence, the capital city of Vaaz.